quat1024/apathy/docs/1.16-1.18/JSON.md

 ```

 returns `true` if the defending player is standing in a Stronghold structure, and `false` otherwise.

-For more information on LocationPredicates, please check [the minecraft wiki](https://minecraft.fandom.com/wiki/Predicate), Ctrl-F the page for "location_check", and open the box labeled "Tags common to all locations".
-The `offsetX`/`offsetY`/`offsetZ` keys are also supported.

 ## `apathy:all` and `apathy:any`
 Arguments: `predicates`, an array of more predicates.